cockroachdb/docs/src/current/v23.2/node-shutdown.md

     For more information about these settings, refer to [Cluster settings](#cluster-settings).
 Refer also to the [Kubernetes documentation about pod termination](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination).

-- Client applications that connect to CockroachDB must handle disconnections gracefully, because from the point of view of the client, cluster maintenance is always a possibility.

-  A client application's connection pool should have a maximum lifetime that is shorter than the Kubernetes deployment's `terminationGracePeriodSeconds` setting.
-Cockroach Labs recommends aligning the value for [server.shutdown.connection_wait](#server-shutdown-connection_wait) with the connection pool's maximum lifetime.
+  A client application's connection pool should have a maximum lifetime that is shorter than the Kubernetes deployment's [`server.shutdown.connection_wait`](#server-shutdown-connection_wait) setting.

 <a id="decommissioning-and-draining-on-cockroachdb-dedicated"></a>

 ## Decommissioning and draining on CockroachDB {{ site.data.products.dedicated }}

 Most of the guidance in this page is most relevant to manual deployments, although decommissioning and draining work the same way behind the scenes in a CockroachDB {{ site.data.products.dedicated }} cluster.
-CockroachDB {{ site.data.products.dedicated }} clusters have a termination grace period of 1800 seconds (30 minutes) and a `server.shutdown.connection_wait` value of 1800 seconds.
-These settings are not configurable.
+CockroachDB {{ site.data.products.dedicated }} clusters have a `server.shutdown.connection_wait` of 1800 seconds (30 minutes) and a termination grace period that is slightly longer.
+The termination grace period is not configurable, and adjusting `server.shutdown.connection_wait` is generally not recommended.

-Client applications that connect to CockroachDB must handle disconnections gracefully, because from the point of view of the client, cluster maintenance is always a possibility.nClient applications or application servers that connect to CockroachDB {{ site.data.products.dedicated }} should use connection pools that have a maximum lifetime that is shorter than the termination grace period.
+Client applications or application servers that connect to CockroachDB {{ site.data.products.dedicated }} clusters should use connection pools that have a maximum lifetime that is shorter than the [`server.shutdown.connection_wait`](#server-shutdown-connection_wait) setting.

 ## See also